bitleakash6/NoteTaker/README.md

-# Note Taker Web Aoplication
+# Note Taker Web Application
 In the development of our dynamic web application, the collaboration of Servlets, JSP, and Hibernate ORM stands out:

 Servlets: